GLP-1 and metabolic medicine

 Side effects

 The side-effect profile is similar to semaglutide.
-Nausea is the most common, affecting around 30 to 40 percent of users at higher doses.
-Constipation hits roughly 1 in 6 users on average across the SURMOUNT trials, rising to closer to 1 in 5 at the highest 15 mg dose.
+Nausea is the most common, peaking around the high 20s percent at the higher doses (Zepbound label: about 25% / 29% / 28% across 5/10/15 mg).
+Constipation does NOT rise linearly with dose, the Zepbound label reports about 17% on 5 mg, 14% on 10 mg, and 11% on 15 mg.
 Sulphur burps are reported more often by tirzepatide users than semaglutide users in real-world reporting.
 Most symptoms peak in weeks 2 to 4 of each dose escalation and ease as the gut adapts.

 How it is taken in the UK